zhenfeizhang/squirrel/README.md

 Synchronized multi-signature scheme from lattice
 ------

-This is a reference implementation for the paper: [Synchronized multi-signature scheme from lattice](tbd).
+This is a reference implementation for the paper: [Squirrel: Efficient Synchronized Multi-Signatures from Lattices](https://eprint.iacr.org/2022/694).

 # Benchmark
 ```